jdgiles26/gbox/README.md

 # gbox

-**gbox** is an open source project that provides a self-hostable sandbox for Agents to execute commands, read/write files, browse the web, operate iOS/Android.
-The sandbox can be used as a computer/phone/pad for agent.
+**gbox** is a self-hostable sandbox for Agents to execute commands, surf web and use desktop/mobile.
 See "Features" section for details.

 This project is based on the technology behind [gru.ai](https://gru.ai).
 It has been tested over 100000 Agent jobs.

-For advanced scenarios, we also kept the ability to run sandboxes in k8s cluster locally or remotely.

 As MCP is getting more and more popular, we also implemented a MCP server to make it easy to be directly integrated into MCP client such as Claude Desktop/Cursor.